Under the datafields pane (also called the data dashboard), you get an overview of all datafields used in the active document, grouped by default by:

 When clicking on this icon, you will be shown a popup-menu that enables you to toggle the following options:

-- save the values currently assigned to the datafields as a standard set
+• save and reload the values currently assigned to the datafields as a standard set

 Show unused